CRA and US LLCs: The Tax Classification Trap Canadians Face

 Article VII: Business Profits

-Article VII states that the business profits of a resident of one country are taxable only in that country, unless the enterprise carries on business in the other country through a permanent establishment.
+Article VII says business profits of a resident of one country are taxable only in that country, unless there's a permanent establishment in the other.
 For a Canadian with a US LLC:

-- If no US PE exists (the founder operates entirely from Canada, the LLC has no US office or employees), then under the treaty, the business profits are taxable only in Canada.
-The US right to tax is limited.
+- No US PE (founder operates from Canada, LLC has no US office or employees): business profits are taxable only in Canada.
+US taxing right is limited.

-- If a US PE exists (the LLC has a fixed place of business in the US, or the founder regularly concludes contracts in the US), then the US can tax the profits attributable to that PE.
+- US PE exists (LLC has a fixed place of business in the US, or the founder regularly concludes contracts there): the US can tax profits attributable to that PE.

-The complication: the IRS may still assert that the income is "effectively connected income" (ECI) if the LLC is engaged in a US trade or business, even without a PE as defined by the treaty.
-The treaty and the Internal Revenue Code use different definitions for when income becomes taxable in the US.
+The wrinkle: the IRS may still assert "effectively connected income" if the LLC is engaged in a US trade or business, even without a PE under the treaty's definition.
+The treaty and the Internal Revenue Code don't use the same test for when income becomes US-taxable.

 Article XXIV: Elimination of Double Taxation

-For the SMLLC scenario, condition 1 fails (the US sees personal income, Canada sees foreign corporate income), condition 2 fails (the US attributes income to the individual, Canada attributes it to the LLC-as-corporation), and condition 3 is uncertain (the US personal income tax paid on pass-through income may not qualify as "underlying foreign tax" in the CRA's surplus account calculations).
+For the SMLLC scenario, all three conditions fail.
+The US sees personal income; Canada sees foreign corporate income.
+The US attributes it to the individual; Canada attributes it to the LLC-as-corporation.
+And the US personal income tax paid on pass-through income may not qualify as "underlying foreign tax" in the CRA's surplus account calculations.

 Fifth Protocol — Article IV(7)

-The Fifth Protocol to the Canada-US Tax Treaty (2007) added provisions addressing "fiscally transparent entities," including LLCs.
-Article IV(7) addresses situations where income is derived through an entity that is treated as fiscally transparent in one country but not the other.
-The provision is intended to preserve treaty benefits in certain situations, but its application to the SMLLC scenario is narrow and does not eliminate the FAPI classification issue on the Canadian side.
+The Fifth Protocol (2007) added provisions for "fiscally transparent entities," including LLCs.
+Article IV(7) addresses income derived through an entity that's transparent in one country but not the other.
+The provision preserves some treaty benefits, but its application to the SMLLC scenario is narrow and doesn't eliminate FAPI on the Canadian side.

-The treaty can reduce the US tax imposed (particularly withholding on dividends if a corporate election is made), but it does not solve the fundamental problem: the CRA's domestic classification of the LLC as a foreign corporation, and the FAPI consequences that follow from that classification.
+The treaty can reduce US tax, especially withholding on dividends if you've made a corporate election.
+It does not solve the underlying problem: the CRA classifying the LLC as a foreign corporation, with all the FAPI consequences that follow.

 Frequently asked questions